 Q- Who pays for home warranty buyer or seller?

 A- As it is a seller benefit it’s normal to get a vendor to pay for the policy.
 Why?
 Because then the purchaser will not be calling the vendor if something breaks, after closure.
 Many real estate agents will give a home warranty to buyers.

-Q- How long do home warranties last?
+Q- How long do new home warranties last?